Nora Astorga: Justice Minister and UN Representative

 After the Sandinistas took power in July 1979, Astorga was appointed Vice Minister of Justice.
 In that position she oversaw the trials of some 7,500 members of Somoza's National Guard.

 In 1984, her appointment as ambassador to the United States was refused by the Reagan administration because of her involvement in the killing of General Reynaldo Pérez Vega.
 Vega had been a CIA operative.

-Astorga became a deputy representative to the United Nations in 1984, and in March 1986, became the Nicaraguan ambassador to that body, a position she held until her death in 1988.
+Astorga became a deputy representative to the United Nations in 1984, and, in March 1986, became the Nicaraguan ambassador to that body, a position she held until her death in 1988.
 She was instrumental in getting the United Nations to recognize a ruling by the International Court of Justice, Nicaragua v.
 United States, that declared the United States' support for the Contras illegal.
+However, the United States refused to participate in the proceedings, arguing that the ICJ lacked jurisdiction to hear the case and blocked enforcement of the judgment by the United Nations Security Council thus preventing Nicaragua from receiving compensation.
+Nicaragua, under the later, post-FSLN government of Violeta Chamorro, withdrew the complaint from the court in September 1992 following a repeal of the law which had required the country to seek compensation.

 Death

-On February 14, 1988, "La Norita" died of cervical cancer in Managua, aged 39.
+On 14 February 1988, Astorga died of cervical cancer in Managua, aged 39.
 She was awarded the title "Hero of the Fatherland and Revolution" and the Order of Carlos Fonseca in July 1987, which was the highest order of Nicaragua at the time.

+Legacy

 She appears as one of the twelve apostles in the mural of the Visitación at Casa Ave Maria in Managua.
 A barrio, or neighborhood, in Managua was named for her.

 The 1986 song "Mariel" by the KBC Band was inspired by Nora Astorga.
-KBC members Jack Casady and Paul Kantner played this song at her memorial service.